 The 9th Congressional District is one of the most progressive districts in the nation.
 Many are affected by the same issues that Andrew keeps talking about.
 Andrew calls for getting big money out of politics, alleviating the burden imposed by student debt, free public education, addressing housing issues, Medicare-For-All healthcare, gun safety, and addressing climate change, among other issues!

-ELECTORS!, we have the House of Representatives election every two-years for a reason.
-It should not be intended for someone to sit in Congress for decades and not get this done.
+ELECTORS!, We have the House of Representatives election every two-years for a reason.
+It should not be intended for someone to sit in Congress for decades.
 If you believe we can do better, choose me for action to deal with matters for all of us, our future, our own security and our country.
 With this revolutionary wave of new and young candidates, we will get rid of bigotry and ignorance coming from across the aisle once everyone sees that fair and equal opportunity has been restored and brought into balance.
 I call for a Brand New Congress.
 I call for Term Limits as a check on incumbency and power.
 I call for Campaign Finance Reform to reduce corporate influence in our government and bring it back to the People.
 I call for injustices to be cured for all of our people through a comprehensive national justice reform.
 All of this is done from pure love and self-denial.
 Become a co-creator of change, pass the torch to the next generation, help correct the balance in favor of fair and equal opportunity for all, and make me your true-progressive representative.
 Register online to vote here.

 Andrew T. Heldut